testingisdocumenting/znai/td-documentation-cli/documentation/snippets/external-code-snippets.md

 # Highlights

-Use `highlight` option to bring readers attention to important lines.
+Use `highlight` option to bring readers attention to the important lines.

+    :include-file: file-name.js {highlight: "export"}

+:include-file: file-name.js {highlight: "export"}

+It is recommended to pass a substring, but you can pass a line idx (starts from 0).
+Additionally you can combine two approaches and pass a list of things to highlight.

     :include-file: file-name.js {highlight: ["export", 1]}